This railway is closed and much of the former trackbed now forms the Speyside Way (Speyside Way ).

 This short lived station was east of Mains of Dalvey.
 The station site seems to appear on the 1870 OS map, with possibly a lifted siding served from the west. ...More details

 This halt was at Main of Dalvey, the halt separated from the farm by the main road.
 The platform was on the south side of the line close to Bridge of Dalvey.

 This was a single platform station.
 The single storey station building is now a house.
 Cromdale itself is a little to the south.

 This was a two platform station to the south of the town of Grantown-on-Spey, and on the south bank of the Spey.
 The main station building was on the eastbound platform.

 This is a preserved station on the Strathspey Railway.
-The architect of the station building, the present building dating from around 1904, was William Roberts.
+The architect of the station building, (dating from around 1904), was William Roberts.
 Am 1860s stone portion, house style like at Dava, is extended by the newer timber portion.
 It was a junction station, the line from Perth dividing here to go north to Forres or north east via Strathspey to Keith.
-The station was 712 ft above sea level.
+The station is 712 ft ...More details

 A Regional History of the Railways of Great Britain: The North of Scotland v.
 15 (Regional railway history series)